emmanuel205/emmanuel205.github.io/week1.md

 author: Michael Adeleke
 ---
 ## The Beginning
   After going through week one I can honestly say I had a great first week.
 I love how accomodating and clear that Dr. Mack, the faculty mentors, and the graduate mentors have been.
 I really appreciate everything theyve done and look forward to the rest of the time here.
 So far its been mainly an orientation/preparation week but I still learned a lot.
+Going through the week we first started off with introductions which gave a great overview of the schedule, expectations, and what good research practice was.
+Im going to add the dates and expectations to my calendar to make sure im organized and to  W, and then a presentation on what AI Research was which was very good.
+It w

 [Back](./)